Nick-Chapman/mentoring/TypeClasses-vs-OO.md

 #### OO

-In the OO approach, *each object* carries a reference to its vtbl, which is used to implement the virtual dispatch. i.e. for classic examples such as: `myShape->computeArea()`, where we assume a simple hierarchy `Circle` and `Square` subtype or implement `Shape`, and `Shape` has a computeArea() method.
+In the OO approach, *each object* carries a reference to its vtbl, which is used to implement the virtual dispatch.

+So given the classic example of a `Shape` class with a computeArea() method, and classes `Circle` and `Square` which subtype or implement `Shape`, we achieve type based selection by writing `myShape->computeArea()`.

+The vtbl referenced by `myShape` is used to select the `computeArea()` method appropriate for the type of `myShape`.

 #### Typeclasses